Alex-Fischman/iz/README.md

 - a macro is just a function that runs at compile time
 - generics are macros that take types and return types
 - Rust macros are macros that take ASTs and return ASTs
-- all runtime functions are compile time functions
+- all functions can be macros, but not all macros are functions
-- but some compile time functions will take compile-time-only args
-- compile passes are macros that take an AST and a Data object
+- compile passes are macros that take a mutuable Context struct
-- compile passes should be able to schedule compile passes later in the pipeline
+- compile passes can schedule future compile passes by modifying Context

 Syntax:
-- arbitrary operator definitions
 - operators call macros when parsed, which usually just unroll the arguments but can do anything
 - ()s are used for arbitrary grouping in parsing
 - {}s are used to quote code blocks and turn them into functions/macros